nicolasgasco/42_cursus/README.md

 ---

 This is the list of projects sorted by date:
-1. Libft: recreating some basic C functions like strdup or strjoin using only malloc and free.
+1. Libft: recreating some basic C functions like strdup or strjoin using only malloc and free
+2. Born2beroot: creating a minimal Debian server on a virtual machine following a list of requirements, e.g. enforcing a strong password policy, enabling a firewall with UFW, activating SSH, adding users to sudoers and specific groups etc. In the repo there's only a Bash script to had to be broadcasted to all users every 10 minutes.